fractionalapp/voting/README.md

     - View the voting progress / summary

 Notes:
-- For simplicity the user id is encoded in the page route `localhost:3000/{user_id}`, but feel free to modify as you see fit.
+- In the sample code the user id is encoded in the page route `localhost:3000/{user_id}` for simplicity.
-- We laid out a general file structure, but feel free to change any part of the stack with what makes you most comfortable.
+- The provided file structure provides a good starting point, but feel free to change this to something you are more comfortable with.
--
-- Feel free to install any modules that seem helpful.
+- Install any modules that would be helpful.
 - Try not to spend more than a day.

 ### Part 2: Submit

-1. (part 1) Implement your solution in a copy of this repo (please don't create a public fork with your solution) and feel free to either add it to a private repo or bundle it in a zip file.
+1. (part 1) Implement your solution in a copy of this repo (please don't create a public fork with your solution) and either add it to a private repo or bundle it in a zip file.
-2. (part 2) Add any comments we should be aware of to a Notion, Google Doc, this README or whatever is easiest.
+2. (part 2) Update this README with any instructions we should be aware of to run this project properly.
 3. Send links to all of the above to any existing email thread or to [work@fractional.app](mailto:work@fractional.app)

 ## Creating data migrations
-We use [Knex](https://knexjs.org/) and [Objection](https://vincit.github.io/objection.js/) to manage our connection to Postgres.
+We use [Knex](https://knexjs.org/) and [Objection](https://vincit.github.io/objection.js/) to manage the Sqlite database.
 To make changes to the db schema you'll want to:
 1. Generate a migration file
     ```bash